 Most of the January job growth was in the professional and business services sector and temporary help services.

-Friday’s jobs report came a day after the department reported that another 780,000 U.S. workers have filed new unemployment benefits.
+Friday’s remote jobs report came a day after the department reported that another 780,000 U.S. workers have filed new unemployment benefits.
 The figure was the lowest since November and marks the third straight week of decline.

 “The labor market continued to reflect the impact of the coronavirus pandemic and efforts to contain it,” the department wrote in its assessment Friday.